Every reader finds himself. The writer’s work is merely a kind of optical instrument that makes it possible for the reader

 - Recommended edition: Vintage Classics Moncrief/Kilmartin/Enright

-- £290 for thirteen meetings includes background materials, literary criticism, opening notes & discussion notes
+- £345 for 15 meetings includes background materials, literary criticism, opening notes & discussion notes

-Use the correct Paypal button below to register .
-The cost is £290 for the thirteen-week study–this will cover the entire volume.
+Use the Paypal button below to register .
+The cost is £345 for the fifteen-week study–this will cover the entire volume.
 I will send along opening notes and critical resources once I have received your registration.
-Studies start June 10th .

 For WEDNESDAY evenings 7:30-9:30 pm: